 One cannot always easily comprehend the concept of Operational Safety Specialist Activities if one never heard about the term before.
 We at 3ECO have been in business operating in the railway and electrical industries for quite some time.
-Still whilst the notions of design, construction, testing & commissioning or maintenance are usually well apprehended, the notion of “Operational Safety” often leads to a bit of head scratching.
+Still whilst the notions of design, construction, testing & commissioning or maintenance are usually well apprehended, the notion of “Operational Safety” remains ambiguous.

 Hazard Mitigation Principles

 Be that as it may Operational Safety Specialist Activities are everywhere in our railway and electrical industries and in many other industries where hazards are inherently presents and must be mitigated in order for people to remain safe.

 At least the concept of Operational Safety is certainly present in the UK and in any other country where the safety of the workforce is a top priority.
 Here and there it is thankfully enshrined in government policies, health & safety regulations and robust laws.
 Unfortunately this is not the case everywhere.